ftrackhq/ftrack-connect-maya-publish/doc/usage.rst

 .. tip::

-    Read more about how to add new publish actions in :ref:`development`.
+    Read more about how to add new publish actions in :ref:`developing`.

 Publishing content and settings
 ===============================